intentionally-bilingual/hugosite/README.md

 ```

-# Launch a new version of the side
+# Launch a new version of the site

 Create pull request to main and complete it.